xmehulx/log4j-playground/README.md

 ```

 ### LDAP Server
 For the LDAP Server, we download the LDAP library from [official LDAP site](https://ldap.com/unboundid-ldap-sdk-for-java/ "UnboundID LDAP SDK for Java") and compile our Server file and execute it.
+Or you can use the one already included here.
 ```shell
 javac -cp .:/opt/unboundid-ldapsdk-7.0.0/unboundid-ldapsdk.jar Server java -cp .:/opt/unboundid-ldapsdk-7.0.0/unboundid-ldapsdk.jar Server